Perkedel/BringYourOwnUSB-SFW/Mods/OtherPeoples/README.md

 # DOOM WADs

 Mods by other people!
 Redistributed as is.
+Assorted regardless of source port, but in Kolmorotzzet style (folder by Author name)!

 Modified files won't be here, return to `/Mods` folder for that!